From the first Soviet launches to Elon Musk’s spaceships of today, watches in space have played a very important role in

 5: Omega Goes to Outer Space

 The Speedmaster has long been a favorite of pilots who like the watch’s ability to withstand extreme conditions.
 A few months later, astronaut Ed White became the first American to make a spacewalk and wore a Speedmaster as well.
 But Buzz Aldrin arguably has the most-famous trip while walking on the surface of the moon with a Speedmaster in 1969.

 6: Rolex Makes it to the Moon

-On the final mission of the Apollo program, astronaut Ronald Evans took a Rolex GMT Master to the moon and completed a destiny for the watch that was over two decades in making.
+On the final mission of the Apollo program, astronaut Ronald Evans took a Rolex GMT Master to the moon and completed a destiny for the watch that was over two decades in the making.
 Famed pilot Chuck Yeager was wearing a GMT Master when he broke the speed of sound in 1947.
-He tested the physical limits of what humans, aircrafts, and watches could withstand.
+He tested the physical limits of what humans, aircraft, and watches could withstand.

 7: Seiko Sends the First Automatic Chronograph